 Active recovery for runners after too much training means keeping your body active, but taking the pressure off.
 This will help your body to recover quicker.

 Part from adjusting your training routines, your overall lifestyle should be healthy in order to recover quickly after too much training.
 Good nutrition is very important to repair the damages.
 Your body needs building blocks such as proteins, carbohydrates, fats, minerals and vitamins.
 Sports nutrition is quite complex and also very personal.
 Which nutrients you need (more) and when you need them, will all depend on your own body size and the type and intensity of your exercises.
 Therefor I will not go into details on this topic.
 Generally speaking: make sure you have a well-balanced diet and what’s even more important is to keep yourself hydrated.

 If you would like to read more about sports nutrition, check out these books :

 In order to restore itself after training, your body needs enough sleep too.
 Some studies have shown that there is a link between lack of sleep and an increased risk of getting injured.
 Most adults need approximately 8 hours of sleep per night.
 When you have trained too hard, you might find it harder to fall asleep.
 Some things that might be helpful: limit screen time at nighttime, lower your caffeine intake, have your dinner at least two hours before bedtime, have a relaxed evening routine, lower your alcohol intake, etc.

 I hope this article was useful to you.
-If you have any questions, please contact me at email@example.com or leave a comment on this page.
-I will get back to you as soon as possible.
+If you have any questions, please contact me at email@example.com or leave a comment on this page and I will get back to you.